What is a subject access request?

-A subject access request (SAR) is simply a is a way for you to request to see a copy of the information Oxfordshire County Council holds about you under the current Data Protection Act (DPA).
+A subject access request (SAR) is a way for you to ask to see personal data Oxfordshire County Council holds about you.

 Who can make a request